CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 :::note
-If you’re working with a specific version of CodeTogether, use the following FROM instruction instead:
+If you’re working with a specific version of CodeTogether Live, use the following FROM instruction instead:

 ```bash
 FROM hub.edge.codetogether.com/releases/codetogether:<version>